TerenceZ/siren-enrouten/README.md

 ### Named Routes
 For `index` and `directory` configurations there is also support for named routes.
-When you use named routes by the passed siren-router instance, enrouten will fetched the named routes out and you can get the named url by `ctx.enrouten.url` or `enrouten.url`.
+When you use named routes by the passed siren-router instance, enrouten will fetch the named routes out and you can get the named url by `ctx.enrouten.url` or `enrouten.url`.
 For example:
 ```javascript